SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/620-fix-storage-calculation-error.md

 ## **Step 1: Contact Salad Support**

-You’ll need to reach out to Salad Support to properly diagnose this issue.
+You'll need to reach out to Salad Support to properly diagnose this issue.
 Our team will analyze your widget logs and confirm whether PowerShell or DISM is causing the issue.

 📩 [**Contact Salad Support**](https://support.salad.com/)